moskytw/mosql/docs/query.rst

     SELECT * FROM "person"

     .. seealso::
-        How MoSQL builds where clause --- :func:`mosql.util.build_where`
+        How it builds where clause --- :func:`mosql.util.build_where`

     The `columns` is an alias of standard clause argument, `select`.
 Any simple